yiisoft/db/docs/guide/en/command/dml.md

 )->execute();
 ```

-It also supports [expressions as functions](../expressions/functions.md) with multi-operands without values.
+It also supports [function expressions](../expressions/functions.md) with multi-operands without values.
 In this case the current column value will be used as one of the operands and the insert value as another operand.

 ```php